 Obviously a torch or headlight is needed (the more powerful the better)!
 Participants are responsible for their own safety and take part at their own risk.
 PLEASE NOTE that the carrying of whistles is compulsory at all HOC events (we usually have a few to hire or borrow).

-Before setting off for an event please phone Barry Houghton on 01902 894890 or check the HOC website for updates
+Before setting off for an event please phone Barry Houghton or check the HOC website for updates

 Competitors at the 2013 WEE final tuck into their fish suppers whilst the League Coordinator works out the results.